muhammedctgr/PixelArtMaker/README.md

 # PixelArtMaker.
-# This is my Pixel Art Maker written in python, created as part of Udacity's Intro to Programming JavaScript Project.
+# This is my Pixel Art Maker written in JavaScript, created as part of Udacity's Intro to Programming JavaScript Project.